 CNCnetPDM then automatically creates a suitable device INI file for this specific Okuma machine

-A correct example for a Standard Lathe would look like:
+A correct example for an Okuma Standard Lathe (=2) would look like:

 Start CNCnetPDM, foreground program is sufficient (Start thread)